informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 increases the chance of the tools being a good fit.
 In particular, the relayer framwork supports `no_std` and is not tied to a specific async runtime.
-As a result, fewer problems arise in a symbolic execution environment like Kani, which does not support std and async constructs.
+As a result, fewer problems arise in a symbolic execution environment like Kani, which does not support std and async runtimes like Tokio.

 ### All-In-One Traits